 You also need to support complex use-cases where a single user, like a consultant, has multiple business’ organisations they need to access.
 With our new Improved Login for SaaS Users, we’ve got you covered.

 Home Realm Discovery for organisations

 Home Realm Discovery (HRD) is the process of identifying which Identity provider (IdP) the user belongs to before authenticating them.
 So, when I sign into an application with HRD with my @okta.com email address, it knows to forward me to Okta’s installation of Okta Workforce Identity Cloud (WIC).

-Now, Okta Customer Identity Cloud (CIC) looks at all the different IdP connections associated with Organizations in your tenant, and forwards the enterprise user to the one corresponding to their email identifier.
-If the IdP authenticates them as a known user, Okta CIC will issue a JSON Web Token (JWT) with the corresponding organization ID that the connection was associated with in your tenant.
+Now, Okta Customer Identity Cloud (CIC) looks at all the different IdP connections associated with Organisations in your tenant, and forwards the enterprise user to the one corresponding to their email identifier.
+If the IdP authenticates them as a known user, Okta CIC will issue a JSON Web Token (JWT) with the corresponding organisation ID that the connection was associated with in your tenant.

-After a user has gone through Home Realm Discovery or a username/password database login, we query the connection to pull the different organizations the user is a member of into the login process.
-If there is more than one, we show a simple selection prompt to the user to allow them to pick which organization they want to work in.
-If the user only belongs to one organization, we forward them to the application with the appropriate organization ID.
+After a user has gone through Home Realm Discovery or a username/password database login, we query the connection to pull the different organisations the user is a member of into the login process.
+If there is more than one, we show a simple selection prompt to the user to allow them to pick which organisation they want to work in.
+If the user only belongs to one organisation, we forward them to the application with the appropriate organisation ID.

-If your application supports independent users with no organization, don’t worry.
+If your application supports independent users with no organisation, don’t worry.
 We have them covered as well!
-They can either select their personal account or an organization where they have membership.
-If they only have a personal account, we forward them to the application without asking them to choose an organization.
+They can either select their personal account or an organisation where they have membership.
+If they only have a personal account, we forward them to the application without asking them to choose an organisation.